Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Bichon Frise vs Maltipoo: The Differences (With Pictures)
+Bichon Frise vs. Maltipoo: The Differences (With Pictures)

-Bichon Frise vs Maltipoo
+Bichon Frise vs. Maltipoo

 Small dogs have their advantages, particularly if you live in an apartment or condo.
-Choosing between the Bichon Frise and Maltipoo isn’t exactly the easiest decision, given that there are many similarities between the two breeds.
+Choosing between the Bichon Frise and Maltipoo is not exactly the easiest decision, given that there are many similarities between the two breeds.
 They both make wonderful companions and look similar in appearance, but there are also a few differences.

 Here, we take a closer look at the Bichon and Maltipoo, including their similarities and differences between them.
 This way, you can compare and get to know them better, which will hopefully make your decision easier.